 Is remote work the way of the future?

 Designing the perfect layout is only part of the battle for the ideal workplace.
-Advances in technology have made remote work easier than ever before for those who can’t enjoy the perks of being in the physical workspace.
+Advances in technology have made remote work and flexible work easier than ever before for those who can’t enjoy the perks of being in the physical workspace.
 But, is remote work the way of the future?

 After all, it allows companies to hire the best people without requiring them to relocate.
 Companies with remote employees also have less need for bigger office spaces and additional resources.
 But, according to our research, while the option to work remotely has its appeal, the main reason employees want to work on-site is to have a chance to socialize with coworkers.